 SAN DIEGO & TAMPA, Fla.--(BUSINESS WIRE)--

 Shareholder rights law firm Robbins Arroyo LLP announces that a class action complaint was filed against Walter Investment Management Corp.
 (WAC) in the U.S. District Court for the Middle District of Florida.
-The complaint is brought on behalf of all purchasers of Walter securities between May 3, 2016 and March 13, 2017, for alleged violations of the Securities Exchange Act of 1934 by Walter's officers and directors.
+The complaint is brought on behalf of all purchasers of Walter securities between February 29, 2016 and March 13, 2017, for alleged violations of the Securities Exchange Act of 1934 by Walter's officers and directors.
 Walter operates as an independent servicer and originator of mortgage loans, and a servicer of reverse mortgage loans in the United States.
+Among the company's subsidiaries is Ditech Financial.

-Walter Accused of Failing to Implement Adequate Internal Controls
+Walter Accused of Failing to Implement Adequate Financial Controls

 Walter Shareholders Have Legal Options